Coordinated Beamforming for Networked Integrated Communication and Multi-TMT Localization: Introduction

-\item For the general case of both problems, we propose a unified successive convex approximation (SCA)-based algorithm, which yields suboptimal performance with low complexity, and further extend it from single-target scenarios to more practical multi-target scenarios. \item We conduct extensive simulations to validate the effectiveness of our proposed algorithms.
-Furthermore, we analyze the performance trade-offs between communication and localization, and demonstrate that deploying more TMTs is more beneficial than deploying additional BSs in networked ISAC systems. \end{itemize}

-The main differences between this paper and existing works on networked ISAC are summarized in Table~\ref{tab:comparison} for clarity.
+{ The main differences between this paper and existing works on networked ISAC are summarized in Table~\ref{tab:comparison} for clarity.}

-The remainder of this paper is structured as follows: Section~II introduces the signal models and performance metrics for communication and localization, and formulates the coordinated beamforming design problems.
-Section~III details beamforming algorithms for these problems.
-Section~IV extends the proposed SCA-based algorithm to multi-target scenarios.
-Section~V presents numerical simulation results.
-Finally, Section~VI concludes the paper with a summary of key findings.
+The remainder of this paper is organized as follows.
+Section~\ref{section2} establishes the signal models and performance metrics for both communication and localization, and formulates the coordinated beamforming design problems.
+Section~\ref{section3} develops the beamforming algorithms tailored for these problems.
+Subsequently, Section~\ref{sec:multi_target} extends the proposed SCA-based algorithm to practical multi-target scenarios.
+Section~\ref{sec:simulation} presents numerical simulation results to validate the proposed algorithms.
+Finally, Section~\ref{section6} concludes the paper and discusses future research directions.